caiogondim/keynote-grid/README.md

   align="right"
 />

-> In graphic design, a grid is a structure made up of a series of intersecting
-> straight (vertical, horizontal, and angular) or curved guide lines used to
-> structure content.
-The grid serves as an armature on which a designer can
+> The grid serves as an armature on which a designer can
 > organize graphic elements (images, glyphs, paragraphs) in a rational, easy to
 > absorb manner.
 >